This Day In Literary History

 She concluded that the mind is developed by both nature and nurture acting upon each other, something she herself experienced during her struggle with bipolar disorder.
 Since monsters can be made by external factors such as childhood abuse, killing them in retribution is immoral.
 Also, capital punishment is not a deterrent.

 Patricia Cornwell is without a doubt one of the great modern crime thriller novelists.
-Her latest Kay Scarpetta novel, Chaos, was published in November of 2016.
+Her most recent Kay Scarpetta novel, Livid, was published in October.

 Quote Of The Day